src-d/guide/talent/job-descriptions/offers/senior-pm-sf.md

 ### Role

-This position is for a Senior Product Manager on the Applications team.
+This position is for a Senior Product Manager at source{d}

-- You will be expected to have previous experience in defining and delivering products with impact in a large number of developers.
+- You will be expected to have previous experience in defining and delivering products with impact for a large number of developers.

 - A significant amount of time you will be prototyping and exploring the future of developer tooling by discovering new applications that could be meaningful to the developer community.

 - You will deal with models built using modern ML stacks written in Python and C++ such as Tensorflow, Tensorboard, CUDA, so familiarity with any of those tools is a plus.

-- It's essential to manage communication within the developer community as well as with eventual customers.
+- It's essential to manage communication within the developer community as well as with customers.

 - It's important to combine your product management skills with your coding skills in order to demonstrate the developer tools we build to the developer community.